 Brooklyn, NY 11211

 Should a textile be framed behind glass?
-This is one of the most common questions when considering how to display textiles, and there is more than one answer.
+This is one of the most common questions when considering how to display textiles, with more than one answer.
 Before you make a decision, consider:

-In choosing a glazing material, it is usually preferable to use acrylic rather than glass.
+In choosing a glazing material, acrylic is usually preferable to glass.
 Acrylic does not break easily.
 Irreparable damage can occur if glass breaks and tears through a textile.
 In addition, acrylic is significantly lighter in weight than glass, which can make it easier to handle when hanging larger framed pieces.

 Glass glazing is sensitive to temperature change.
 When glass is in direct or close contact with your textile, differences in temperature can cause condensation.
 Salts or fatty acids in the textile may transfer to the glazing creating a clouded appearance.
 The presence of moisture (condensation) could also be conducive to mold growth on the textile itself.